jkennel/hydrorecipes/README.md

 steps, and decrease some boiler plate code for step additions.
 The first three goals are likely to be achieved but the fourth might not given that the package implements two APIs (one for R6 and one for S3).
-Speed and memory improvements comes from the [collapse](https://sebkrantz.github.io/collapse/) package, Rcpp code, using algorithms that scale better, and attempts to reduce copying data.
+Speed and memory improvements come from the [collapse](https://sebkrantz.github.io/collapse/) package, Rcpp code, using algorithms that scale better, and attempts to reduce copying data.